Security-Engineering-Lab/Azure-Internship-Capstone-Project/README.md

 - Designed custom dashboards for application metrics visualization
 - Implemented HTTP error tracking and performance monitoring

+### Application Insights overview

+Azure Monitor Application Insights is an OpenTelemetry feature of Azure Monitor that offers application performance monitoring (APM) for live web applications.
+Integrating with OpenTelemetry (OTel) provides a vendor-neutral approach to collecting and analyzing telemetry data, enabling comprehensive observability of your applications.

 ### 🔔 Alert System Configuration (50% Complete)
 Configured multiple alert types in Azure Monitor:
 - Availability monitoring for critical endpoints